ROWAN UNIVERSITY POLICY

 euphoria, increased body temperature, dry mouth, “heavy” feeling in arms and legs

-collapsed veins, heart infections, liver disease, depressed respiration, pneumonia and other pulmonary complications, physical dependence, psychological dependence
+constipation, loss of appetite, collapsed veins, heart infections, liver disease, depressed respiration, pneumonia and other pulmonary complications, physical dependence, psychological dependence

 crystal, tea, angel dust, embalming fluid, killer weed, rocket fuel, supergrass, wack, ozone